syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ![flutter datagrid shows customized the sort icon color](images/sorting/flutter-datagrid-customized-sorticon-color.png)

-## Set custom sorting icon
+## Set a custom sorting icon

-`SfDataGrid` allows to change the sort icon through using `SfDataGridThemeData.sortIcon` property.
+`SfDataGrid` allows you to change the sort icon by using the `SfDataGridThemeData.sortIcon` property.
 The DataGrid should be wrapped inside the `SfDataGridTheme`.

 The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in [syncfusion_flutter_core](https://pub.dev/packages/syncfusion_flutter_core) package.
-So, import the below file,
+So, import the following file.

 {% tabs %}
 {% highlight Dart %}